aigoncharov/class-logger/README.md

 You can provide your own object with these two properties, but the easiest way to modify the formatting logic of `class-logger` is to subclass the default formatter - `ClassLoggerFormatterService`.

-`ClassLoggerFormatterService` has these `protected` emthods which are building blocks of final messages:
+`ClassLoggerFormatterService` has these `protected` methods which are building blocks of final messages:

 - `base`
 - `operation`